anwarnizam/centralized-config/README.md

 # centralized-config
-This repository acts as a centralized configuration for a project.
-It stores all the configs of services build in Microservices Session 3 training project.
-E.g., order service, discovery server, api gateway configs are stores here.
+This repository acts as a centralized configuration management for a project.
+It stores all the configs of services built in Microservices Session 3 training project.
+E.g., order service, discovery server, API gateway configs are stored here.